unrealwork/axibase-collector/jobs/docker.md

 Install [Axibase Time-Series Database container](../atsd-install.md) on one of the Docker hosts.

-This ATSD instance will serve as a centralized repository for container and image properties, events, and statistics collected from multiple Docker hosts in your environment.
+This ATSD instance will serve as a central repository for container properties, events, and statistics.

 ## Installation